j3rrywan9/scala-study/doc/sbt.md

 An *initialization* is an expression that produces a value and may use other settings to do so.
 You can access the value of another setting using the `value` method.

+>Initializations are code
+>
+>Initializations are Scala code.
+>You can read environment variables, properties, files, or anything else available in the JVM.
+>sbt attempts to run all the initializations for a build when it starts.
+>Any failures in an initialization will cause the build to fail to load, so make sure to catch exceptions as needed when defining initializations for settings!

+Initializations can be created from more than one setting.

+>Circular references
+>
+>Because sbt can use values of one setting to instantiate another, it's possible to create circular references.

 ### Creating and executing tasks